 3/4 bittersweet chocolate chips

-Preheat oven to 350 degree F. Line an 8 inch square pan with foil and spray it with cooking spray.
-OR use Release foil or parchment.
+Preheat oven to 350 degree F. Line an 8 inch square pan with foil and spray it with cooking spray or line with foil and spray foil.

 In medium bowl, beat together sugar and butter.
 Add egg and vanilla and beat until smooth.
 Add baking powder and salt and stir so that baking powder is well mixed, then gently stir in flour and 1/2 cup of the pecans.